rwos/website/src/blog/tacit-racket-2.md

-Tacit Programming in Racket, Part 2
+Tacit Programming in Racket, Part&nbsp;2
 2013-03-14

 I've learned a bit more about tacit programming since